 Academic Degree: Bachelor of Humanities

-Language of Instruction: Studies begin in Russian with intensive English learning and a gradual transition to English-taught courses.
-Additionally, students will study Lithuanian, expanding their career and academic opportunities in EU countries.
+Language of Instruction: Â Studies begin in Russian with intensive study of English and a gradual transition to courses taught in English.
+Additionally, students will study Lithuanian and German/French, expanding their career and academic opportunities in the EU

 Study Program Code: 6121NX076